 The winning film from each city will be entered into and screened at an international competition called the Filmapalooza, to further boost the visibility of the filmmakers and their skeleton crews.
 Held at the famous TCL (formerly Grauman's) Chinese Theatre in Hollywood this past March, the next Filmapalooza will be in New Orleans, which has become a magnet for film production in recent years.

-Ratner is very enthusiastic about the level of participation in the 2013 Prague edition, and this year's teams outnumbered those from last year by 2 to 1.
-While it is natural to assume some of the teams comprise students from film schools, he says they are by no means the majority, and people from many different sections of the creative industry signed up for the journey.
+Ratner is very enthusiastic about the level of participation in the 2013 Prague edition, and this year's teams already outnumber those from last year by 2 to 1.
+While it is natural to assume some of the teams comprise students from film schools, he says they are by no means the majority, and people from many different sections of the creative industry have signed up for this weekend's journey.

 Of course, many filmmakers will use their work here as a calling card for future investment in their endeavors.
 "We have heard that many filmmakers get jobs through the media attention and opportunities created for them by participating in our festival," Ratner said.

-While the excitement of the weekend is the main focus, it was actually just the starting point for a larger discussion on and exposure to filmmaking that extend into the days after.
-Technical workshops took place Monday, Oct.
-7, at Era svět in Prague 1, where representatives from Canon and TV Nova discussed new camera and screenwriting techniques, with the goal of giving participants an edge in the fast-moving world of the film business.
-For Wednesday, Oct.
-9, another meeting at Era svět, open to anyone who is interested, was scheduled with Rick McCallum, the world-famous producer behind the three Star Wars prequels (episodes one, two and three) who currently lives in Prague and is working with local director Tomáš Mašín to bring the controversial Cold War story of the Mašín brothers to the big screen as soon as next year.
+While the excitement of the weekend is the main focus, it is actually just the starting point for a larger discussion on and exposure to filmmaking that extend into the days after.
+Two technical workshops take place Monday, Oct.
+7, from 6 p.m. at Era svět on Jungmannovo náměstí in Prague 1, where representatives from Canon and TV Nova will discuss new camera and screenwriting techniques, with the goal of giving participants an edge in the fast-moving world of the film business.
+Two evenings later, Oct.
+9, also at Era svět, there will be a meeting with Rick McCallum, the world-famous producer behind the three Star Wars prequels (episodes one, two and three) who currently lives in Prague and is working with local director Tomáš Mašín to bring the controversial Cold War story of the Mašín brothers to the big screen as soon as next year.

 André Crous can be reached at